This Handbook contains everything you need to know about this Secret Compass epic expedition to the Democratic Republic of Congo.

 DRC.
 Secret Compass will arrange this visa through the Virunga National Park and send you an application form to complete.
 The $105 price is included in your expedition cost.
 Secret Compass will require a clear copy of your passport information page and a completed application form.

 Uganda.
-Single entry visas can be obtained at the border or in advance from the relevant embassy.
+Most visas-on-arrival have been replaced with an e-visa which must be applied for in advance of travel.
 Citizens of all countries should check eligibility with the relevant embassy.

 East African Visa.
 Please do not rely on this visa as there have been incidences of it being refused at border posts.